Art. 1 – Definition

-During each edition of the Swiss Gamers Award and of the Swiss Gamers Award Kids, the Ludesco association draws three SGA Participants in a raffle who will receive a copy of one of the nominated games.
+During each edition of the Swiss Gamers Award and of the Swiss Gamers Award Kids, the Ludesco association draws three SGA participants in a raffle who will receive a copy of one of the six nominated games.

 Any appeal concerning this draw is excluded.

 Art.
 8 – Litigation

-All appeals concerning the attribution of the Swiss Gamers Award and the Swiss Gamers Award Kids are excluded.
+Any appeals concerning the attribution of the Swiss Gamers Award and the Swiss Gamers Award Kids are excluded.